Meteor-Community-Packages/meteor-collection2/README.md

 When defining your models, use `new Meteor.Collection2()` instead of `new Meteor.Collection()`.
 It works the same, but you can specify `schema` and `virtualFields` properties in the options.

 ## Example

+Define the schema for your collection when creating it:

 ```js
 Books = new Meteor.Collection2("books", {
     schema: {